danReynolds/loon/README.md

 ## Happy coding

 That's all for now!
-Let us know of any issues you come across and features that you would like to see added.
+Want a feature?
+Found a bug?
+Create an issue!